-As illustrated in Figure 9, the cost saving from included co-firing in RES dominates the increased carbon cost when the SCC is low (20 and 30 Euros per tCO2), whereas the opposite occurs with higher SCC (100 and 130 Euros per tCO2).
-An exception comes from France when the out-of-lifetime nuclear stations are prolonged.
-In this case, the cost saving is very high and the increased CO2 emissions are slight (see discussions above), so that the cost saving always dominates the increased carbon cost, whatever the SCC.
+As illustrated in Figure 9, the cost saving from including co-firing in RES dominates the increased carbon cost when the SCC is low (20 and 30 Euros per tCO_2), whereas the opposite occurs with higher SCC (100 and 130 Euros per tCO_2).
+An exception is found for France when the out-of-lifetime nuclear power stations are prolonged.
+In this case, the cost saving is very high and the increased CO_2 emissions are slight (see discussions above) with the result that the cost saving invariably outweighs the increased carbon cost, whatever the SCC.